Presbyopia treatment is a part of ophthalmology

 Presbyopia treatment is a part of ophthalmology that deals with the effects and treatment of presbyopia.
-Presbyopia is a condition in which the eyes have a diminished ability to focus on near objects.
-It can also be confused with nearsightedness or myopia.
-The condition is caused by loss of elasticity of the patient’s natural eye lens and changes in the lens’ curvature.
+The patients who have presbyopia experience a weakened ability to focus on near objects.
+This condition can be confused with nearsightedness or myopia as well.
+Presbyopia causes a loss of elasticity in the eye lens and alters the lens’ curvature.

 ● Problems focusing on fine writing or small objects

 Usually, these symptoms are mostly experienced when the patient is around 40 or 50 years old.
 If presbyopia treatment is not performed, with aging the ability to focus the near objects is declined gradually.
 Also, after the age of 40, even the patients without previous eyesight issues might develop presbyopia.
 The patients with myopia would notice more decline in their ability to focus, even while wearing glasses or contact lenses.